-Nearly every General Assembly speaker unreservedly condemned the war and the risks of military escalation.
+Nearly every General Assembly speaker unreservedly condemned the war.

-"If the United Nations has any purpose, it is to prevent war," the US ambassador, Linda Thomas-Greenfield, said during her speech on Wednesday.
+"If the United Nations has any purpose, it is to prevent war," the U.S. ambassador, Linda Thomas-Greenfield, said during her speech on Wednesday.

 She accused Russia of "preparing to increase the brutality of its campaign."